Create bootable media

 Applies to: System Center Configuration Manager (Current Branch)

-|Boot image||Consider the following about the boot image that you will use in the task sequence to deploy the operating system:
+Consider the following points about the boot image that you use in the task sequence to deploy the OS:

 - The architecture of the boot image must be appropriate for the architecture of the destination computer.
 For example, an x64 destination computer can boot and run an x86 or x64 boot image.
 However, an x86 destination computer can boot and run only an x86 boot image.

-|Create a task sequence to deploy an operating system||As part of the bootable media, you must specify the task sequence to deploy the operating system.
-For the steps to create a new task sequence, see Create a task sequence to install an operating system.|
+As part of the bootable media, specify the task sequence to deploy the OS.
+For more information, see Create a task sequence to install an OS.

-Distribute all content associated with the task sequence||You must distribute to at least one distribution point all content that is required by the task sequence.
-This includes the boot image and other associated prestart files.
-The wizard gathers the information from the distribution point when it creates the bootable media.
+Distribute all content that the task sequence requires to at least one distribution point.
+This content includes the boot image and other associated prestart files.
+The wizard gathers the content from the distribution point when it creates the bootable media.

-If you are going to use a removable USB drive, the USB drive must be connected to the computer where the wizard is run and the USB drive must be detectable by Windows as a removal device.
+If you're using a removable USB drive, connect it to the computer where you run the Create Task Sequence Media wizard.
+The USB drive must be detectable by Windows as a removal device.
 The wizard writes directly to the USB drive when it creates the media.

-In the Software Library workspace, expand Operating Systems, and then click Task Sequences.
+In the Configuration Manager console, go to the Software Library workspace, expand Operating Systems, and select the Task Sequences node.

 Select Bootable media.

 Optionally, if you want to only allow the OS to be deployed without requiring user input, select Allow unattended operating system deployment.